paperboatcc/fasmga.old/README.md

   Open source
 </h4>

 Our code is open.
 Because why not.
-After all, it's how everything should be.™
+After all, it's how everything should be.